Rygel-XVI/bookshelf/README.md

 # README

 This is a project for my Flatiron School Rails Capstone.
 My motivation for it is to setup a classroom library system for my partner who has trouble keeping track of her books.
-It will be under continual development, adding various features over time.
+This will be under continual development, adding various features over time.
+It currently has a javascript/ajax front-end on the ajax branch which will be re-done to utilize React and an automatic data-base backup.

 * To use; clone, bundle, rails db:migrate and use rails server.
 This must be used in a browsers incognito mode.
   I recommend setting up your own initial admin account in the seed file.
+New users will automatically be assigned the password 'newuser'

 * If you find an issue with the code please file an issue with a pull request.